Zac Leslie: Professional

 Leslie was drafted 113rd overall by the Los Angeles Kings in the sixth round of the 2013 NHL Entry Draft.
 On October 24, 2015, he made his professional debut with the Kings' AHL affiliate, the Ontario Reign, in a 3–0 win against the San Jose Barracuda, making his first AHL assist.
 In his rookie 2015–16 AHL season, he ultimately appeared in 30 games, making five assists, and appeared in five ECHL games for the Manchester Monarchs, registering one goal.
 On October 21, 2016, he made his first professional goal in a 6–5 overtime win against the Texas Stars, eventually playing 65 games with five goals and 18 assists in his sophomore season.

 After the 2016–17 AHL season, the Los Angeles Kings signed Leslie to a one-year two-way contract extension on July 14, 2017.
 On February 5, 2018, in the middle of the 2017–18 AHL season, the Kings traded Leslie to the Vegas Golden Knights in exchange for future considerations; this marked the first-ever trade between the Kings and the Golden Knights.

 After the 2017–18 AHL season, the Golden Knights signed Leslie to a one-year two-way contract extension on May 31, 2018.
 In the 2018–19 season, Leslie played 67 games with two goals and 14 assists for the Knights' AHL affiliate, the Chicago Wolves, en route to the Wolves' fourth Robert W. Clarke Trophy and 2019 Calder Cup Finals appearance.

 On July 10, 2019, the Stockton Heat signed Leslie to a one-year AHL contract.
 As the alternate captain for the Heat, he played 50 games with five goals and 23 assists in the 2019–20 AHL season and was the Heat's nomination for the Yanick Dupre Memorial Award.
-Leslie signed a one year contract extension with the Heat on October 21, 2020, playing 30 games with three goals and seven assists in the shortened 2020–21 AHL season.
+Leslie signed a one-year contract extension with the Heat on October 21, 2020, playing 30 games with three goals and seven assists in the shortened 2020–21 AHL season.

 On August 10, 2021, the Belleville Senators signed Leslie to a one-year AHL contract for the 2021–22 season.
 On November 14, 2021, the Ottawa Senators signed him to a one-year two-way contract.

 As a free agent from the Senators, Leslie opted to move abroad in agreeing to a one-year contract with Chinese club, HC Kunlun Red Star of the KHL, on August 17, 2022.

 Personal life

-Leslie's sister, Rebecca, is an ice hockey player who played collegiately for Boston University and professionally for the Calgary Inferno in the now defunct Canadian Women's Hockey League (CWHL).
+Leslie's sister, Rebecca, is an ice hockey player who played collegiately for Boston University and currently plays professionally for Ottawa of the Professional Women's Hockey League.
 He also has two younger sisters, Kathryn and Grace.
 He is studying for his university degree at Athabasca University.